DanielRSnell/broke-theme/README.md

 `theme/acf-json/` contain all of your Advanced Custom Fields json files.
 These files are automatically created/updated using ACF's Local JSON feature.

 `theme/assets/` contain all of your fonts, images, styles and scripts.

+`theme/layouts/` contains all of your site's layout components used within the Flexible Content fields or as part of dynamic page templates.
+Each layout component has its own directory, which can include a Twig template file, optional JavaScript, and CSS files specific to that layout.
+These components allow for modular page construction and can be reused across different pages or posts, providing a versatile way to manage and present content dynamically.

 `theme/blocks/` contain all of your site's blocks.
 These blocks are available to use on any page via the block editor.
 Each block has its own template, script and style files.